-Log in to other applications
+Log-in to other applications

-Two crew members should use their login information for Microsoft and Esri applications.
+Crew members should use their login information for Microsoft and Esri applications, one crew member on each tablet.

-- 1. Esri-based applications: Field Maps, Survey123, and ArcGIS Companion - a.
+- 1. Esri-based applications: Field Maps, Survey123 - a.
 Create a Geoplatform account using the instructions found above. - b.
 For all Esri applications, signing in with Geoplatform requires a couple extra steps. - i.
-Continue for below for app-specific instructions on navigating to the login page. - ii.
+Continue below for app-specific instructions on navigating to the login page. - ii.
 When you get to the Esri sign in page, below the ArcGIS login open the "Your ArcGIS organization's URL" banner. - iii.
 In the box provided, type in "geoplatform" in the text field so that the entire bar says "geoplatform.maps.arcgis.com".
 Check the box that says remember this URL, then hit continue. - iv.
 Hit the button that says "GeoPlatform Login.gov Account" - v.
 This will direct you to the lovin.gov sign in page, complete with an authentication method. - vi.
-If when you log in, the application doesn't seem like you've logged in or flashes an error message, you may have to do this process a couple times before the app registers your username.
+If, when you log in, the application doesn't seem like you've logged in or flashes an error message, you may have to do this process a couple times before the app registers your username.
 Typically, the next time you attempt to login, it will work. - c.
 To navigate to the login page in Survey123, hit the three lines symbol next to the satellite symbol at the top right of the page, then "Sign in" - d.
-To navigate to the login page in Field Maps, hit "Sign in with ArcGIS Online" then continue as above. - e.
-To navigate to the login page in ArcGIS Companion, hit sign in, then continue as above. - f.
+To navigate to the login page in Field Maps, hit "Sign in with ArcGIS Online" then continue as above.

-Change important settings for the field season Disable Field Maps Auto Sync
+Change important settings for the field season

+Disable Field Maps Auto Sync

 The first time users open Field Maps they should disable auto-sync.
 Auto-Sync is a feature in Field Maps that tries to automatically sync maps and data continuously.
-This works great if you are in an urban environment; however it presents issues when you are working in the backcountry.
-When you do come across cell service you do not want your Field Maps app to choke itself trying to send and receive new data.
+This works great if you are in an urban environment; however, it presents issues when you are working in the backcountry.
+When you do come across cell service you do not want your data/map sync to fail or data to become corrupted due to poor internet connectivity.
 Syncing is covered later in this document; however, it should be noted that syncing should only occur when the user has a strong, stable, reliable internet connection.